mcallegari/qlcplus-docs/pages/08.input-output/01.input-profiles/default.v4.md

 To remove any existing input profiles, click the ![](/basics/edit_remove.png) remove button.
 Note that some profiles are so-called system profiles and cannot be removed unless you're the administrator.

 That's all!
 Now you can start using your preferred profile.
-When assigining an input channel to a QLC+ element (like Virtual Console sliders, channel groups, etc..) you will see that your Input profile mapping will be used.
+When assigning an input channel to a QLC+ element (like Virtual Console sliders, channel groups, etc..) you will see that your Input profile mapping will be used.